Functional Mixtures-of-Experts: Introduction

-The problem of clustering and prediction in presence of functional observations from heterogeneous populations, leading to complex distributions, is still however less investigated.
-In this paper, we investigate the framework of Mixtures-of-Experts (ME) models, as models of choice in modeling heterogeneity in data for prediction and clustering with vectorial observations, and extend it to the functional data framework.
-Firstly, we introduce in Section \ref{sec:FME} a new family of functional ME models to relate a functional predictor to a scalar response, and develop a dedicated EM algorithm for the maximum-likelihood parameter estimation.
+Firstly, we introduce in Section \ref{sec:FME} a new family of ME models, referred to as FME, to relate a functional predictor to a scalar response, and develop a dedicated EM algorithm for the maximum-likelihood parameter estimation.
 Secondly, to deal with potential high-dimensional setting of the introduced FME model, we develop in Section \ref{sec:Lasso-MLE-FME} a Lasso-regularized approach, which consists of a penalized MLE estimation via an hybrid EM-Lasso algorithm, which integrates an optimized coordinate ascent procedure to efficiently implement the M-Step.
 Thirdly, we in particular present in Section \ref{ssec:iFME} and extended FME model, which is constructed upon a sparse and highly-interpretable regularization of the functional expert and gating parameters.
 The resulting model, abbreviated as iFME, is fitted by regularized MLE via an dedicated EM algorithm.
 The developed algorithms for the two introduced ME models are applied and evaluated in Section \ref{sec:Experiments} on several simulated scenarios and on real data sets, in both clustering and non-linear regression.